Austria

 Vietnam

 At ABB, we have been enabling energy efficiency and electrification for over 140 years.
 Our solutions allow our customers to remain competitive while lowering their carbon footprint.
-Read more about our sustainability actions in both our own operations and communities below.
+Read more about our sustainability actions over the past three decades below.

 ABB starts implementing its sustainability framework 2030 and makes strong progress in laying the foundations to further embed sustainability across across its business and value chain.